Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 Get Expert BSC Selection Help

 Not sure which BSC class and type you need?
-Our lab safety specialists will evaluate your agents, protocols, and lab ventilation to recommend the right cabinet.
+Our lab safety specialists will review your agents, protocols, chemicals and lab ventilation and recommend the right cabinet.

 Chemistry Fume Hoods: Types, Specifications & Selection Guide